It is kept for reference and is no longer updated.

 and an option.
 Now Infomap will try to

-parse the file ninetriangles.net
+parse the file ninetriangles.net as an

 undirected network, partition it